mtorres253/mtorres253.github.io/chapt-5/index.md

 - Assess anxiety or stress created by each of the solutions (Rate on scale from 1-10)
 - Assess ability to tolerate anxiety or stress brought on by acting on each solution (Rate coping confidence on scale from 1-10)

-5. #### Choose the best or most appropriate solution to prioritize solutions.
+5. #### Choose the best or most appropriate solotion or combination.
+- List your top three solutions and chose one.
-- Identify stress management techniques and tools to mitigate stress/anxiety of the chosen solution
+ - You may want to identify stress management techniques and tools to mitigate stress/anxiety of the chosen  solution-For example doing a five-minute breathing exercises before asking a parent for a loan.

 6. #### Develop an action plan.
 - Map out a step-by-step plan of how the goal could be successfully completed, and troubleshooting potential obstacles